 Italian Wedding Soup is a soup with a lot of fans.
-It’s a big hit at my house!
-Traditionally made with pasta added, I’ve swapped the pasta for fiber rich beans.
+It was a big hit at my house!
+Traditionally made with added pasta, I’ve swapped the pasta for fiber-rich beans.
 It’s the perfect marriage of flavors and texture in each spoonful.
-Interestingly enough the term “wedding” was a mistake in translation of sorts.
+Interestingly enough the term “wedding” was a mistake in the translation of sorts.
 It was in reference to the flavors blending well, not that it was served at weddings.
-The skinny for each main course serving is 169 calories, 4 grams of fat and 4 Weight Watchers POINTS PLUS.
+Each main course serving has just 202 calories, 3 grams of fat and 1 Blue WW Freestyle SmartPoints, and 4 Green.
 Once you taste this, I bet you’ll be thinking, can’t wait for the leftovers!

 Prep Time: 30 minutes

 Cook Time: 45 minutes

 ½ pound extra lean ground beef or turkey, see healthy benefits